mhavey/marklogic/uml2es/README.md

 ## Where To Begin
 Start with the [tutorials](tutorials).
 If want to build a really simple model and see it through to MarkLogic, try [tutorials/papyrus_model_edit.md](tutorials/papyrus_model_edit.md) or [tutorials/magicdraw_model_edit.md](tutorials/magicdraw_model_edit.md).
 If you want to have more fun and explore how a team would deliver a more interesting model, try [tutorials/employeeCradleToGrave.md](tutorials/employeeCradleToGrave.md).

 Then dive into the [examples](examples).
-The [movies example](examples/movies) is a good place to start.
-If you are planning to use MarkLogic's data hub framework, or if you are interested in semantics, begin with the [hr example](examples/hr).
+The [movies example](examples/movies) is a good place to start if you want to explore how MarkLogic represents UML classes and relationships.
+If you are planning to use MarkLogic's data hub framework, or if you are interested in semantics, begin with the [hrHub5 example](examples/hrHub5).

 ## Going Deeper
 Once you get deeper into the toolkit, refer to the [docs](docs/README.md) to learn about: the profile and its stereotypes; how the transform maps UML to Entity Services; how the toolkit supports semantics; how to include the transform in your build process.